Antonella Lerca Duda

 Antonella Lerca Duda (born c.
-1990) is a Romanian anti-racist activist, feminist, and sex worker.
+1990) is a Romanian activist and sex worker.
 She is the founder of Sex Work Call, Romania's first sex workers' rights organisation.
 In 2020, she ran in the Romanian local elections, becoming the country's first trans election candidate.

 Early life

 Lerca grew up in a Roma family with seven siblings.
 At fourteen years old, she was forced to marry a woman, but the marriage was not consummated.
 She was admitted to Socola Psychiatric Hospital, where she was diagnosed with gender dysphoria.
 She then began hormone replacement therapy.
 At the age of seventeen, due to harassment, she relocated to Italy with her partner.

 After relocating to Italy, Lerca and her partner worked in a vineyard until they broke up.
 She then moved to Venice where, because no one wanted to employ her, she turned to sex work.
 She sent money to her family and in 2012, she began returning to Romania once a year.

 In 2018, after living in Italy for eleven years, Lerca returned to Romania to defend LGBTQ+ rights, an ambition that began while living in Italy.